mozilla-spidermonkey/jsparagus/js-quirks.md

 This poses a deceptively difficult problem for table-driven parsers.
-Such parsers run on a stream of token-ids, but the question of which token-id to use for a word like `if` and `target` is ambiguous.
-The ambiguity can only mostly be resolved using the current parser state: there are cases like `class C { get` where the token `get` might match either literally (in the case of a getter) or as an *IdentifierName* (a method or property named `get`) in different grammatical productions.
+Such parsers run on a stream of token-ids, but the question of which token-id to use for a word like `if` or `target` is ambiguous.
+The current parser state can't fully resolve the ambiguity: there are cases like `class C { get` where the token `get` might match either as a keyword (the start of a getter) or as an *IdentifierName* (a method or property named `get`) in different grammatical productions.

 All keywords are conditional, but some are more conditional than others.
 The rules are inconsistent to a tragicomic extent.
 Keywords like `if`